 So, next day I decided to go for train ride to other side of the lake and then a walk described in Lonely Planet.
 Uetliberg – Zurich’s Very Own “Mountain”This two-hour walk from Uetliberg to Felsenegg (Adliswil) takes you on a fascinating tour through a model of our solar system.
 This was a beautiful way to spend a couple of hours.

-That’s where we will leave this report, if you would like to find out why they say a picture is worth a thousand words, why not head over to the report HERE.
+That’s where we will leave this trip report.
+If you would like to find out why they say a picture is worth a thousand words, why not head over to the report HERE.
 It’s simply stunning!